David Harris (Illinois politician): Second House tenure

 In 2010, Harris ran again for the Illinois House of Representatives against incumbent Democrat Mark Walker in the 66th district.
 The 66th district, which had significant overlap on what was the 53rd district, included parts of Elk Grove Village, Mount Prospect, Arlington Heights, Des Plaines, Rolling Meadows, and Schaumburg, Illinois.
 Harris defeated Walker in the heavily Republican 2010 election.

 After the decennial redistricting process, Harris was redistricted to the 53rd District in 2013.
 The 53rd house district includes parts of Arlington Heights, Des Plaines, Mount Prospect, Rolling Meadows, and Prospect Heights.

 In the 2016 Republican Party presidential primaries, Harris was a delegate pledged to the presidential campaign of John Kasich.

 He was a sponsor of Senate Bill 2861 which established the Illinois Code of Military Justice; state legislation analogous to the federal Uniform Code of Military Justice.

 On October 4, 2017, Harris announced his retirement from the Illinois House citing frustration from the Illinois Budget Impasse.
 He was succeeded by Mark Walker, who he had unseated eight years earlier.

 Illinois Department of Revenue

-In 2018, Governor-elect J.B.
-Pritzker announced his intention to appoint Harris the Director of the Illinois Department of Revenue.
-Harris subsequently assumed office in this position.
+In 2018, Governor-elect J. B. Pritzker announced his intention to appoint Harris the Director of the Illinois Department of Revenue.
+Harris subsequently assumed office in this position after being unanimously confirmed by the Illinois Senate.
+Harris was later reappointed to the position in 2023 at the beginning Pritzker's second term as Governor and was again unanimously confirmed by the Illinois Senate.